AlouiLouai/TrackingApp/server/README.md

    -> Intances should be a table linked to the big table ( that have Instances ) -> + the INNER JOIN third statement

+- The new script get the manipulated data from json file and persist them to database

 # Start the project :
 - npm i to install all used packages
+- run transform.js to insert data to questdb
 - npm start to run the local nodemon server